pre-commit/pre-commit-hooks/README.md

 #### `forbid-new-submodules`
 Prevent addition of new git submodules.

 This is intended as a helper to migrate away from submodules.
-If you want to ban them entirely use `forbid-submodules`
+If you want to ban them entirely use `forbid-submodules`.

 #### `forbid-submodules`
 forbids any submodules in the repository.